AGI nets P15B

 GADC ended the year with a total of 566 operating stores throughout the country, compared to the 520 stores in the previous year.

-This article first appeared on Inquirer.net, April 5.
+This article was first published in Inquirer on April 5, 2018.